EvertSchippers/using-revise/README.md

 ## To do ##
 - Make `update.jl` not forcefully replace `startup.jl` but add (and replace) only a part of the `startup.jl`.
 E.g. by adding/replacing a recognizable code block.
 - This tool does not yet recognize a Project.toml and/or Manifest.toml in the `/test` subfolder of a project.
 It should.
+- Any `[compat]` blocks should also be copied and would currently cause an issue.